Writing a college essay is something that every student will have to do at one point or another, and guess what?

 You start with a title, then you proceed to an introduction, the beginning of the story, middle events, the end of the story, and finish up with a conclusion.

 Here’s an example of what a narrative essay should look like:

 Persuasive (argumentative) essay:

 - This is a type of essay where you try to convince the reader of something.

-- There’s a strong opinion about a specific topic or issue.
+- There’s a firm opinion about a specific topic or issue.

-- There are strong reasons (arguments) to support the opinion.
+- There are powerful reasons (arguments) to support the opinion.

 - It has a call to action at the end.
-The reader has to be persuaded to change their world-view or start taking different types of action.
+The reader has to be persuaded to change their world-view or start taking action.